c0d3x-software/react-away/docs/reference/serving.md

 ## Markdown and HTML+

-Reactful supports markdown rendering with Marko lib and extends HTML to allow JSX in HTML, enabling micro component tree and container page design, breaking a monolith component tree in micro-component threes (still in experimental stage).
+React Away supports markdown rendering with Marko lib and extends HTML to allow JSX in HTML, enabling micro component tree and container page design, breaking a monolith component tree in micro-component threes (still in experimental stage).

 ```html
 <section>